Motorist saves choking man, then realizes they know each other - NewsBreak

 The father of five, who served as a Marine, was choking.

 “I immediately pulled over on the side of the road and got out of the truck.
-I remember trying to flag people down because I knew … I knew it was bad,” Dodson remembered.Twin brothers shot, one fatally, in the Bronx: NYPD
+I remember trying to flag people down because I knew … I knew it was bad,” Dodson remembered.Two white Columbus police officers sue city, claim reverse discrimination in promotional practices

 Miles away was Grant DeJean, a father of three, who was heading home from a meeting in Brentwood, Tennessee.